-The late Frank Selke Jr. was a “household name” in Canadian sports.
+The late Frank Selke Jr. was a “household name” in Canadian sports - and Special Olympics Canada.

 Well-known as a personality and executive producer on Hockey Night in Canada, as well as the President and General Manager of former NHL team the Oakland Seals, Selke Jr. used the connections from his successful career to grow the Special Olympics movement in Canada.